marko-knoebl/slides/sections/python-intermediate/13-sequences-en.md

 ## Sequences

-Python Sequences consist of other Python objects
+Python sequences consist of other Python objects

 examples: